Before your operation

 What surgery will be like for you depends on a number of things including your type of cancer, the type of operation you are having, and your general health.
 You may have surgery as an outpatient (day surgery) or may stay one or more nights in hospital as an inpatient.

 Knowing what to expect can help you to prepare and help you to recover more quickly.
 Most people feel worried before an operation.
 So ask your doctor and nurses any questions that you have about what you need to do before your operation.
 You can also ask them what to expect afterwards.

 Getting ready for your operation

 Before an operation you have tests to check your general health.
+These may be done at a pre-admission clinic 1 to 2 weeks before your operation.
 These may include blood tests, a chest X-ray, urine tests and an electrocardiogram (ECG) which checks how well your heart is working.
 Depending on the type of operation you may also have other tests.
 You will meet your surgeon and anaesthetist.
 A physiotherapist may also come to see you.